Symmetry restoration in mean-field approaches: Overlaps and matrix elements between HFB states

 suffers from a sign indeterminacy that requires further consideration.
-The relevance of the sign of the overlap comes from the fact that it affects the sign of the integrand of the integrals characteristic of the symmetry restoration or configuration mixing methods.
+The sign of the overlap affects the quantities to be integrated in the symmetry restoration or configuration-mixing methods.
 A wrong assignment of the sign even in a small integration interval can substantially change the value of the integral.
-The sign problem has been addressed in the past using different strategies like continuity arguments or determining pairwise degenerate eigenvalues of a general matrix \cite{(Nee83)}.
-However, the use of techniques of fermion coherent states allows to avoid the sign problem by expressing the overlap in terms of the Pfaffian of a skew-symmetric matrix \cite{(Rob09)}.
-In the Pfaffian formulation the overlap is given by
+The sign problem was addressed in the past using different strategies like continuity arguments or determining pairwise degenerate eigenvalues of a general matrix \cite{(Nee83)}.
+However, the use of techniques of fermion coherent states allows us to avoid the sign problem by expressing the overlap in terms of the Pfaffian of a skew-symmetric matrix \cite{(Rob09),Robledo2011,(Ber12b),(Ave12)}, {\mathbb{I}}

-where the phase $s_{N}$ depends on the dimensionality of the problem $s_{N}=(-1)^{N(N+1)/2}$.
-The skew-symmetric matrices $M^{(i)}$ are given in terms of the Bogoliubov amplitudes

-It is important to note that the HFB wave functions in the overlap are not normalized but they satisfy $\langle0|\Phi_{i}\rangle=1$ instead.
+for the skew-symmetric matrices $M^{(i)}=(V_{i}U_{i}^{-1})^{*}$ given in terms of the Bogoliubov amplitudes.
+Formula (\ref{eq:Over_1}) assumes that both HFB states are normalized as $\langle0|\Phi_{i}\rangle=1$ and that their Bogoliubov amplitudes are expressed in a common single-particle basis of dimension $N$, which defines the phase factor $s_{N}=(-1)^{N(N+1)/2}$; see \citeasnoun{(Ave12)} for a generalization relaxing this assumption.
+We also note that recently \citeasnoun{(Miz18),(Bal18a)} have provided additional perspectives into the sign problem.
 The Pfaffian of a skew-symmetric matrix is a quantity similar to the determinant and shares with it many properties.
-In fact it can be proven that it is somehow connected with the square of a determinant, justifying thereby the expression of Eq.~(\ref{eq:onishi}).
-The numerical evaluation of the Pfaffian can be carried out using the traditional algorithms of linear algebra with a cost similar to the one of the determinant \cite{(Gon11a)}.
+The numerical evaluation of the Pfaffian can be carried out using the traditional algorithms of linear algebra with a cost similar to the one of the determinant \cite{(Gon11a),(Wim12)}.